mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

   directory.

 Tiled Plot
-  Produces a tiled plot of the output workspaces generated.
+  Produces a tiled plot of spectra included within the range for the output workspaces generated.
+There is a maximum of 18 spectra allowed for a tiled plot.

-Monte Carlo Error Calculation - Number Of Iterations The number of iterations to perform in the Monte Carlo routine for error calculation in I(Q,t)
+Monte Carlo Error Calculation - Number Of Iterations The number of iterations to perform in the Monte Carlo routine for error calculation in I(Q,t).

+Monte Carlo Error Calculation - Calculate Errors
+  The calculation of errors using a Monte Carlo implementation can be skipped by ticking the Calculate Errors checkbox.

 A note on Binning
 ~~~~~~~~~~~~~~~~~